heistp/antler/README.md

 # Antler

-Antler (Active Network Tester of Load Et Response) is a network testing tool intended for congestion control and related work.
+Antler is an open-source network testing tool intended for congestion control and related work.
+Antler stands for **A**ctive **N**etwork **T**ester of **L**oad **E**t **R**esponse. :)

 ## Introduction

-Antler is an open-source network testing tool that grew out of testing needs that arose during work on [SCE](https://datatracker.ietf.org/doc/draft-morton-tsvwg-sce/), and related congestion control projects in the IETF.
-Antler can be used to set up and tear down test environments, coordinate traffic flows across multiple nodes, gather data using external tools like tcpdump, and generate reports and plots from the results.
-At version 0.3, the basic architecture and initial test runners are in place, and additional functionality will be added over time.
+Antler grew out of testing needs that arose during work on [SCE](https://datatracker.ietf.org/doc/draft-morton-tsvwg-sce/), and related congestion control projects in the IETF.
+It can be used to set up and tear down test environments, coordinate traffic flows across multiple nodes, gather data using external tools like tcpdump, and generate reports and plots from the results.
+At version 0.3, the basic architecture and a few test runners are in place.

 ## Features